Innovation Award

 • MIPS Award Winner: Kevin YAUY (Montpellier University Hospital) for theDocSimulator Project: a platform that uses generative AI to train healthcare students using simulated virtual patients, promoting the development of medical and interpersonal skills.

-• Winner of the Montpellier Méditerranée Métropole“Coup de Cœur” Award , Aurélie PERRIN (SATT AxLR): a solution for encapsulating biological agents in natural polymers, designed to replace pesticides in agriculture through a biological strategy using targeted predatory worms.
+• Winner of the Montpellier Méditerranée Métropole“Coup de cœur” Award , Aurélie PERRIN (SATT AxLR): a solution for encapsulating biological agents in natural polymers, designed to replace pesticides in agriculture through a biological strategy involving targeted predatory worms.

 2023–2024 Edition

-• AEB Award Winner, Frédérique ABERLENC(DIADE: CNRS/ INSERM / UM) with theSEXPALM Project: A device for early sex determination in palm trees.
+• AEB Award Winner, Frédérique ABERLENC(DIADE: CNRS/ INSERM / UM) for theSEXPALM Project: A device for early sex determination in palm trees.

-• BS Award Winner:Sarah COLOMBANI ( PhyMedExp:CNRS/INSERM/ UM) for theOcciCal Therapeutics Project: A preventive treatment capable of halting recurrent diaphragmatic dysfunction in patients on mechanical ventilation in intensive care.
+• BS Award Winner,Sarah COLOMBANI ( PhyMedExp:CNRS/INSERM/ UM) for theOcciCal Therapeutics Project: A preventive treatment capable of halting recurrent diaphragmatic dysfunction in critically ill patients on mechanical ventilation.

-• Chemistry Prize Winner, Damien VOIRY(IEM :CNRS/ENSCM/ UM)withtheC2ET Project: Utilization and conversion of CO2 into ethylene.
+• Chemistry Winner, Damien VOIRY(IEM :CNRS/ENSCM/UM)fortheC2ET Project: Utilization and Conversion of CO2 into Ethylene.

-• MIPS Award Winner, Bijan Mohammadi (IMAG:CNRS/ UM) with theDeeplomath to Bondzai Project: Applying AI to predictive maintenance and anomaly detection solutions for industrial production lines.
+• MIPS Award Winner Bijan Mohammadi (IMAG:CNRS/UM) with theDeeplomath to Bondzai Project: Applying AI to predictive maintenance and anomaly detection solutions on industrial production lines.

-• Winner in the Humanities and Social Sciences category, Isabelle BOURDON ( MRM : UM)withtheCONSENTCHAIN Project: A solution designed to strengthen and streamline the traceability of patient consent in clinical trials.
+• Winner in the Humanities and Social Sciences category, Isabelle BOURDON ( MRM : UM)fortheCONSENTCHAIN Project: A solution designed to strengthen and streamline the traceability of patient consent in clinical trials.

-• Winner of the Special Mention (Social Sciences), Philippe RONDARD ( IGF: CNRS / INSERM / UM): Treatment of brain diseases using immunotherapy.
+• Winner of the “Coup de cœur” Award (Social Sciences), Philippe RONDARD ( IGF: CNRS / INSERM / UM): Treatment of brain diseases using immunotherapy.

 2022–2023 Edition

-• AEB (Agronomy, Environment, Health) Award Winner: Bastien MERIGOT (MARBEC: CNRS / IRD / IFREMER / UM/ INRAE) for the DOLPHINFREE Project: a bio-inspired acoustic beacon designed to reduce accidental dolphin bycatch in fisheries.
+• AEB (Agronomy, Environment, Health) award winner, Bastien MERIGOT (MARBEC: CNRS / IRD / IFREMER / UM / INRAE) for the DOLPHINFREE Project: a bio-inspired acoustic beacon designed to reduce incidental dolphin bycatch in fisheries.

-• BS (Biology, Health) Award Winners: Alexandre DAVID – Christophe HIRTZ – Eric RIVALS (IGF: CNRS / INSERM / UM) – IRMB: INSERM / UM – LIRMM: CNRS / UM / INRIA / UPVD / UPVM) with the EpiTransDiag Project: Early cancer diagnosis, patient stratification, and post-treatment monitoring using an epitranscriptomic and machine learning approach.
+• BS (Biology, Health) Award Winner: Alexandre DAVID – Christophe HIRTZ – Eric RIVALS (IGF: CNRS / INSERM / UM) – IRMB: INSERM / UM LIRMM: CNRS / UM INRIA / UPVD / UPVM) with the EpiTransDiag Project: Early cancer diagnosis, patient stratification, and post-treatment monitoring using an epitranscriptomic and machine learning approach.

-• Chemistry Award Winner: Jullien DRONE(ICGM: CNRS / ENSCM/ UM)forthe CaboZym Project: ultra-porous bio-based carrier materials for efficient biocatalysis.
+• Chemistry Prize Winner, Jullien DRONE(ICGM: CNRS / ENSCM/ UM)forthe CaboZym Project: ultra-porous, bio-based carrier materials for efficient biocatalysis.

-• MIPS (Mathematics, Computer Science, Physics, and Systems)Award Winner: Jimmy TEIXERA ( LMGC: CNRS / UM) for the THOR EYES Project: Design of a 360° stereo-correlation video system easily adaptable for measuring deformation movements on the surfaces of living organisms.
+• MIPS (Mathematics, Computer Science, Physics, and Systems)Award Winner, Jimmy TEIXERA ( LMGC: CNRS / UM) for the THOR EYES Project: Design of a 360° stereo-correlation video system easily applicable to measuring deformation movements on the surface of living organisms.

-• Winner in the Humanities and Social Sciences category: Guillaume DUMAS with the JEUdeCOMPTA project—the game that’s a godsend for learning accounting.
+• Winner in the Humanities and Social Sciences category, Guillaume DUMAS, for the JEUdeCOMPTA project: the game that’s a miracle tool for learning accounting.

-• Winner of the Special Mention (Social Sciences): Dorian GRÉGOIRE for the INSEPARABLE Project: optimizing and organizing interactions between a patient’s loved ones and intensive care staff using specialized software.
+• Winner of the “Coup de cœur” Award (Social Sciences): Dorian GRÉGOIRE for the INSEPARABLE Project: optimizing and organizing relationships between a patient’s loved ones and intensive care staff using specialized software.

 2021–2022 Edition

 • BS (Biology, Health) Award Winner, Alain THIERRY (Researcher atINSERM / UMR IRCM) for his work on circulating DNA, which has revealed significant potential for clinical applications and innovations in cancer care.
-This research now enables the selection of appropriate treatments, the detection of residual disease after surgery, the monitoring of recurrence, and the identification of treatment resistance.
+This research now makes it possible to determine treatment options, detect residual disease after surgery, monitor for recurrence, and identify treatment resistance.

-• Chemistry Prize Winner, Habib BELAID ( Postdoctoral Researcher at the CNRS / UMR IEM) for his work on the synthesis and characterization of biomaterials for healthcare applications, enabling the development of new formulations of printable composite materials with biocompatible and bioresorbable properties, as well as bioactive and antibacterial properties.
+• Chemistry Prize Winner, Habib BELAID ( Postdoctoral Researcher at the CNRS / UMR IEM) for his work on the synthesis and characterization of biomaterials for healthcare applications, which has led to the development of new formulations of printable composite materials with biocompatible and bioresorbable properties, as well as bioactive and antibacterial properties.
 Bringing this technology to market will help address a major health challenge in the field of bone tissue engineering in dentistry and oncology.

 2020–2021 Edition

-• BS (Biology, Health) Award Winner: Franck MOLINA (CNRS / sys2diag) for his work on developing diagnostic testing methods that do not require a laboratory, and more specifically for his invention of the first SARS-CoV-2 saliva test, EASYCOV.
+• BS (Biology, Health) Award Winner: Franck MOLINA (CNRS / sys2diag) for his work on the development of diagnostic testing methods that do not require a laboratory, and more specifically for his invention of the first SARS-CoV-2 saliva test, EASYCOV.

 • Chemistry Prize Winner, Mikhael BECHELANY (CNRS / UMR IEM) for his work on multifunctional inorganic membranes, particularly their applications in the fields of energy, the environment, and health.

-• MIPS (Mathematics, Computer Science, Physics, and Systems) Award Winner, Philippe POIGNET (UM / UMR LIRMM) , for his work in the field of retinal surgery, specifically through a medical device incorporating an assistive robot for microsurgery.
-This tele-operated macro-micro robotic platform enables more precise and safer surgical procedures.
+• MIPS (Mathematics, Computer Science, Physics, and Systems) Award winner Philippe POIGNET (UM UMR LIRMM) for his work in the field of retinal surgery, specifically through the development of a medical device incorporating a robotic assistant for microsurgery.
+This teleoperated macro-micro robotic platform enables surgeons to perform procedures with greater precision and safety.

 • Winners in the Humanities and Social Sciences category: Simon MARESCHAL DE CHARENTENAY (Professor atUMR CERCOP)forhis work on the legal theory and practice of blockchain.
 Also noteworthy is the development of innovative educational programs in the field of law, notably with the creation of the LegalTech University Diploma.